Symbolic dynamics for non uniformly hyperbolic diffeomorphisms of compact smooth manifolds: Local linearization- chains of charts as pseudo-orbits

-The rest of the proof is similar to the proof of \cite{Sarig}, proposition 3.2, with only a few changes in the constants to accommodate the general dimension $d$.

-\end{proof} \textbf{Remark}: By 2. the greater the distortion of $\psi_x$ or $\psi_y$ the closer they are one to another.
-This distortion compensating bound will be used in the sequel to argue that $\psi_{f(x)}^{-1}\circ f\circ\psi_x$ remains close to a linear hyperbolic map if we replace $\psi_{f(x)}$ by an overlapping map $\psi_y$ (prop. \ref{3.3inomris} below).
+\textbf{Remark}: By item (2) in the proposition above, the greater the distortion of $\psi_x$ or $\psi_y$ the closer they are one to another.
+This ``distortion compensating bound" will be used in the sequel to argue that $\psi_{f(x)}^{-1}\circ f\circ\psi_x$ remains close to a linear hyperbolic map if we replace $\psi_{f(x)}$ by an overlapping map $\psi_y$ (proposition \ref{3.4inomris} below).